 The judges will look for a performance that gives a lasting impression and / or is inspirational in some way.
+This section is broken down into the following areas:

 IMPACT AND MEMORABILITY

 Definition: A performance that affects or influences the judges, and leaves a positive lasting memory.